FairRootGroup/FairSoft/docs/structure.md

 `test/` contains mainly integration test related files used by the FairSoft Continuous Integration checks.
 The normal user can ignore them.

 CMake/CTest-related files are mainly for internal use and running the FairSoft Continuous Integration checks.
 The normal user can ignore them.

+`pacthes/` contains package-level patches used in package repos that forbid embedded packages by policy.